virtool/virtool/doc/server/users.rst

 Setting Group Membership
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Group membership can be set for a single user using the :meth:`.set_group` method.
+Group membership can be set for a single user using the :meth:`~users.Collection.set_group` method.

 .. automethod:: virtool.users.Collection.set_group